How do you choose a data projector? How much money you should spend? How much lumens do you require?

 First of all, there are two type of business projector 1) Portable Projectors- the ones that you carry around for meetings or presentation.
 2) Projectors that usually stay in the same room.
 (Installation projector)

 How portable do you need depend on how much weight you can carry.
 Some people prefer a palm sized type projector, some can carry up to 2kg.
-The smaller the projector it is, the lesser the brightness it has.
+The smaller the projector it is, the lesser component it can fit in in a small unit, the less brighter it is.

-There are some palm-sized Pico projectors that are weigh under 500 gram and can produce 700 or 800 lumens.
+There are some palm-sized Pico projectors that are weigh under 500 gram and can produce 800 or 1000 lumens.
 They are suitable for room for small meeting with 10 people or so.
-E.g Optoma ML 750, Optoma ML750st
+E.g Optoma ML750st or Optoma Ml1050st+

 How big and heavy you can carry, all depend on your personal preference.